1

 entire universe?

-It seems a reasonable proposal.
-It is natures
+It seems a reasonable proposal, being as it is nature's

 preferred arrangement.
 The only necessary ingredients for cellularizing

-the universe are the ubiquitous processes of space expansion and space
+the universe are the processes of space-medium expansion and

 contraction —known processes, known to take place.
 Matter itself is